What are Carbon Offsets and How Do They Work?

 Carbon offsetting allows you to balance out your climate impact and compensate for the emissions you produce.
 It accomplishes this by reducing CO2 and other greenhouse gas emissions in other parts of the world.
 Here’s how it works:

-In order to offset your travel emissions, you must first determine the carbon footprint of your trip.
+In order to offset your travel emissions, you must first determine how much carbon you generated during your trip.
 Because so many components of your trip can generate emissions, calculating your exact carbon footprint can be incredibly complex – if not impossible.
 Thus, it’s best to keep things simple and focus on the activities that make up the largest portion of your emissions.
 A good starting point is to offset your flights.
-There are many tools that will help you determine your travel carbon footprint, including our own online calculator.
+There are many tools that will help you determine your travel carbon footprint, including our online carbon footprint calculator.
+Along with commercial flights, our carbon calculator can be used to calculate emissions from other types of travel activities including car rentals and road trips, cruises, yachting, dive liveaboards, and private jet charters.

-2. Purchase carbon offsets from a reputable provider
+2. Buy carbon offsets from a reputable provider

 Once you’ve estimated how much CO2 you were responsible for, you are then ready to actually offset your emissions.